Mastizaade

-Mastizaade is a 2016 Indian Hindi-language adult comedy film, directed by Milap Milan Zaveri and produced by Pritish Nandy and Rangita Nandy.
+Mastizaade is a 2016 Indian Hindi-language sex comedy film, directed by Milap Zaveri and produced by Pritish Nandy and Rangita Nandy.
 The film stars Sunny Leone in a dual role alongside Tushar Kapoor and Vir Das in lead roles with Shaad Randhawa, Suresh Menon, Vandita Shrivastava and Vivek Vaswani in supporting roles while Ritesh Deshmukh appeared in a cameo.
 The film was released worldwide on 29 January 2016.